sternb12/ai-care-PT-interviewing/README.md

 **Letta**
 - Charles Packer

-> **Warning**
+> **Important**
 >
-> AI CARE is intended for educational purposes and skill practice.
-It should supplement, not replace, supervised clinical training and human mentorship in physical therapy education.
+> AI CARE is designed as an educational tool to enhance clinical training through supplemental practice opportunities.
+It is not intended to replace supervised clinical instruction, faculty mentorship, or standardized patient interactions.
+Users should critically evaluate all AI-generated content, as these systems may produce inaccurate or misleading information that requires verification.